-CO No. Course Objectives CO-1 Understand and classify energy sources.
+CO No. The learners will be able to CO-1 Understand and classify energy sources.
 CO-2 Study the different techniques of solar collector and its applications.
 CO-3 Explain the principles, types and applications of wind energy.
 CO-4 Build the knowledge of biomass conversion energy process.
 CO-5 Develop and design the fuel cells for energy consumption.